dxw/dxw_govuk_frontend_rails/README.md

 https://www.gov.uk/service-manual/design/making-your-service-look-like-govuk#if-your-service-isnt-on-govuk

-## Tracking version We aim to tracking the version of GOVUK Frontend.
+## Tracking version
+We aim to track the latest version of GOVUK Frontend but we may fall behind, open an issue if we are behind and a new release would be helpful (or open a PR with the latest release!)

 ## Updating to a new Version of GOVUK Frontend